 Step 2 – Remove McAfee completely with App Cleaner & Uninstaller

 App Cleaner & Uninstaller is a removal tool for any application on Mac.
 It uninstalls apps completely, finds traces of deleted apps and allows you to operate extensions.
-It’s free to download from the App Store.
+The app provides a free trial for 7 days.

 - Launch App Cleaner.